jcaccavo/TOA_pop_gen/README.md

 # TOA_pop_gen
-This repository contains data files and scripts used for RADseq and WGR data analysis from the paper Caccavo et al. 2026a "Whole-genome resequencing reveals exceptions to panmixia in the exploited top fish predator Antarctic toothfish (Dissostichus mawsoni)".
+This repository contains data files and scripts used for 3RADseq and WGR data analysis from the paper Caccavo et al. 2026a "Whole-genome resequencing reveals exceptions to panmixia in the exploited top fish predator Antarctic toothfish (Dissostichus mawsoni)".

+## 3RADseq
+Scripts and files required for the analysis of high-output sequencing data produced using 3RADseq.
+- 01_fastqc.sh